 Freezing at a constant temperature of -21 degrees Celsius or -6 degrees Fahrenheit or for 7 days will kill all stages of insects.
 Most home freezers will not be able to accomplish this.

-Optional treatment method for: controlling moisture when dry goods are packaged in an environment with high humidity.
+Optional treatment method for controlling moisture when dry goods are packaged in an environment with high humidity.

 Desiccant removes the moisture from the surrounding air.
 When placed in an airtight container, it will produce a low humidity environment.
 It prevents rust, corrosion, oxidation, mildew, fungus, mold, etc. It is frequently used in manufactured products as well as food storage.

 Some forms of bulk desiccant may be “rechargeable” by exposing to heat for an extended period to release absorbed moisture.
-Place in shallow baking pan at 250 degrees for 5 hours.
+Place in a shallow baking pan at 250 degrees for 5 hours.
 Desiccant is not edible so be sure you do not spill it in your food.
 Silica Gel packaged in Tyvex meets FDA requirements to be used in dry food packaging and can be purchased here.

-How to use: Layer small packets throughout storage container and seal immediately.
+How to use: Layer small packets throughout the storage container and seal immediately.
 Discard packets after opening product for use.
 Desiccant should be placed on the bottom of the container or buried deep in the grain.
 It should not be placed next to an oxygen absorber.
 Desiccant negatively affects the performance of the oxygen absorber if in close proximity.